 Online genealogical websites like AmericanAncestors.org, Ancestry.com, and FamiliySearch.org can be extremely helpful when researching your family tree.
 But what do you do when your search comes up empty, and you don’t have unlimited resources to travel in-person to your ancestor town?
 Sending emails, calling, and filling out inquiry forms for town libraries, historical societies, and local clerks’ offices may be the needed extra step in finding your ancestors.

-[Editor’s note: This post originally appeared in Vita Brevis on 19 December 2016.]
+[Editor’s note: This series of posts originally appeared in Vita Brevis in June 2021.]

 While recently reviewing family research that I have been doing for some time, I came to the realization that I had learned some valuable lessons during that process.
 These lessons are not unique to me, but the circumstances surely are.
 The first lesson relates to family stories.

 The availability of online records has greatly increased our ability to find information from past generations, mostly in the form of facts and the information related to them.
 What it has not done, and can never do, is retrieve those family stories that have died with those ancestors.
 How many people have said “I wish I had asked my grandfather about…”?
 I am one of those who have lamented lost opportunities.
 We cannot make up for the past, but we can ensure that does not happen to the family stories that we have tucked away in our memories.
 Do not wait to be asked, record those stories!
 Continue reading ICYMI: Lessons in genealogical research series→